htcondor/htcondor/docs/version-history/development-release-series-89.rst

    ``classad_eval 'x = y; y = 7' 'x'`` will now correctly return ``7``.
    :ticket:`7621`

+-  *classad_eval* now allows you to freely mix (partial) ClassAds, single attribute assignments, and the expressions you want to evaluate.
+   This means that ``classad_eval 'x = y' 'y = 7' 'x'`` will now return ``7``.
+The ad used to evaluate an expression will be printed before the expression's result, unless doing so would repeat the previous expression's ad; use the ``-quiet`` flag to disable.
+   :ticket:`7341`

 Bugs Fixed:

 - *classad_eval* no longer ignores trailing garbage in its first (ClassAd)